allusis/base-pug/README.md

-# slds-pug
+# SLDS PUG

-## What is it?
-A collection of mixins and things to keep the markup for your prototypes that are built on SLDS nice, dry, and easy to maintain.
-If not yours, certainly mine.
+A collection of mixins to keep the markup for your prototypes that are built on SLDS nice, dry, and easy to maintain.

 ## In progress:
 - Input form element mixins.